kongware/ftor/README.md

 ## Terminology

 * composable function: A pure function that is partially applicable in its last argument
-* first order function: A function that neither accepts other functions as arguments nor returns them
+* first order function: A function that neither accepts function types as arguments nor returns them
-* higher order function: A function that accepts other functions as arguments and/or returns them
+* higher order function: A function that accepts function types as arguments and/or returns them
 * action: An impure and regularly nullary function that performs side effects
 * Church encoding: Data types that are encoded by higher order functions
 * Arrows: The type class that abstracts over function types (not ES2015 arrow functions)